National Compensation Survey: Glossary of Employee Benefit Terms

 Internal limits.
 An internal limit applies to individual categories of care—for example, a $250-per-procedure deductible for inpatient surgery.

 Alternatives are offered as a means of reducing costs.

 Skilled nursing facilities.
 This benefit provides rehabilitation and convalescent services, as well as skilled nursing care, to patients who require less intensive treatment than that provided in a hospital.

-Home healthcare.
-This benefit provides skilled nursing and therapeutic services to patients in their own homes.
+Home health care.
+These services provide skilled nursing and related care for patients in their own homes.

 Hospice care.
 These programs provide nursing care and psychological support for terminally ill patients and their families, either on an inpatient basis or in the patient’s home.